-The 50th Anniversary Celebration was a resounding success, with over 200 in attendance.
+The 50 Anniversary Celebration was a resounding success, with over 200 in attendance.
 Special thanks to Lynda Gibbs, Ricki Keckley, Steve and Pat Evans, and their committee members for all of the logistics that went into this event, as well as Laura Sparkman and Wesley Fox for gorgeous floral arrangements.
-Huge thanks also to Tom Gregg and his team for our outstanding documentary “50 Years a Treasure.”
-Remember that this is a year-long celebration, and watch the website for the opportunity to obtain a DVD of the film and our oral history interviews, as well as some 50th Anniversary memorabilia, with all proceeds donated to the theatre.
+Huge thanks also to Tom Gregg and his team for our outstanding documentary, 50 Years a Treasure.
+Remember that this is a year-long celebration.
+Watch the website for the opportunity to obtain a DVD of the film and our oral history interviews, as well as some 50th Anniversary memorabilia, with all proceeds donated to the theatre.

 Director Daryle Tallent and her cast and production team have been working hard these last several weeks to bring us something I think we all need right now, the uproariously funny Lend Me a Tenor.
-You are not going to want to miss this one, so get your tickets now!
+You are not going to want to miss this one.